DavidGomez-dev/PeopleCounterLanding/_posts/2023-05-01-app-for-counting-people-count.md

 ## Top 3 Apps for Counting People

-1. **Counter+**
+1. **People Counter+**

-Counter+ is a simple and user-friendly **count people app**.
-It allows multiple counters on the same screen, enabling you to track different groups simultaneously.
-It's available on both Android and iOS platforms.
+People Counter is a simple and user-friendly **count people app**.
+It allows multiple devices counting in and out at the same time, easily sharing of events and it is complety FREE.
+It's available on both [Android](https://play.google.com/store/apps/details?id=com.counterpeople.www.twa) and [iOS](https://apps.apple.com/us/app/people-counter-digital-tally/id6480425693) platforms, plus being used directly as a [web application](https://app.counterpeople.com/) (PWA).

 2. **TallyFi**